10 Reasons to Avoid All Soda—That Means Diet Too

 Phosphoric acid hinders the body’s ability to absorb calcium naturally.
 Not getting enough calcium can lead to bone softening, osteoporosis, and dental cavities.
 It also messes with your stomach acid, blocking nutrient absorption and slowing digestion.

 Drinking soda can lead to dehydration because of its high levels of sugar, sodium, and caffeine.
 Many people will drink soda with a meal instead of water and forget to get their necessary daily intake of water.
-Try these genius tricks to drink more water.
+Make sure you also steer clear of these “healthy” foods.

 Diet soda contains aspartame instead of sugar, and it can actually be more harmful for your body.
 Reports show that aspartame may be associated with seizures, brain tumors, multiple sclerosis, diabetes, emotional disorders, as well as other health problems.